deeprajchandra/SeparableFilter/README.md

 Developed by: DEEPRAJ CHANDRA
 Project Under: Prof. Ravi S. Hegde

+Title: "World's first GPU based separable filter with kernel size more than 16"

 SEPARABLE FILTER
 In CUDA, the ready made implementation of the separable filter has a disadvantage that it cannot process beyond the kernel size 16.
 The reason behind that is the kernel configuration for the two sub-filters called row filter and column filter.
 Both of these filters are implemented for various types of BORDERS.
 And both of the sub filter have a unique kernel configuration.